l

 The cash received from loans and payment for acquiring the subsidiaries were used by the VIEs for returning the onshore capital to preferred shareholders in connection with the reorganization.
 Other funds have been used by the VIEs for their operations.

-The VIEs may transfer cash to the relevant WFOEs by paying service fees according to the exclusive business cooperation agreements.
-Pursuant to these agreements between each of the VIEs and its corresponding WFOEs, each of the VIEs agrees to pay the relevant WFOE for services related to comprehensive technical support, professional training, consulting and marketing and promotional services at an amount based on 100% of the balance of the gross consolidated profits of each VIE after offsetting the accumulated losses for the preceding financial years and deducting the working capital, expenses, taxes and other statutory contributions required for any financial year, or the amount determined by the WFOE in accordance with the terms of the agreements.
-Considering the future operating and cashflow needs of the VIEs, for the years ended December 31, 2019, 2020 and 2021, no service fees were charged to the VIEs by the WFOEs, and no payments were made by the VIEs under these agreements.
-If there is any amount payable to relevant WFOEs under the VIE agreements, the VIEs will settle the amount accordingly.
+The VIEs may transfer cash to the WFOEs by paying service fees according to the exclusive business cooperation agreements.
+Pursuant to these agreements between each of the VIEs and its corresponding WFOEs, each of the VIEs agrees to pay the WFOE for services related to comprehensive technical support, professional training, consulting and marketing and promotional services at an amount based on 100% of the balance of the gross consolidated profits of each VIE after offsetting the accumulated losses for the preceding financial years and deducting the working capital, expenses, taxes and other statutory contributions required for any financial year, or the amount determined by the WFOE in accordance with the terms of the agreements.
+Considering the future operating and cashflow needs of the VIEs, for the years ended December 31, 2021, 2022 and 2023, no service fees were charged to the VIEs by the WFOEs, and no payments were made by the VIEs under these agreements.
+If there is any amount payable to WFOEs under the VIE agreements, the VIEs will settle the amount accordingly.

-For the years ended December 31, 2019, 2020 and 2021, no dividends or distributions were made to the Parent by our subsidiaries.
-For the years ended December 31, 2019, 2020 and 2021, no dividends or distributions were made to U.S. investors.
+For the years ended December 31, 2021, 2022 and 2023, no dividends or distributions were made to the Parent by our subsidiaries.

 For purposes of illustration, the following discussion reflects the hypothetical taxes that might be required to be paid within Mainland China, assuming that: (i) we have taxable earnings, and (ii) we determine to pay a dividend in the future: